bryan7231/BigTask/README.md

 # BigTask
-In short, a Tinytask replacement intended for macOS, but compatible with all platforms.
+A Tinytask replacement intended for macOS, but compatible with all platforms.

+# What is Tinytask?
+Tinytask is a automation tool that can record, save, and play macros.